 Ekuanot is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
+It can be added either as a fresh hop, or via hop pellets.
 Some popular examples of commercial beers that use 100% Ekuanot hops in their recipes are Lagunitas Equinox Pale Ale.

 Ekuanot Hop Substitutions

 If the Ekuanot hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Ekuanot substitutions.